• Skip to primary navigation

 Shinhan Touch Twin Tip

-When you first open this package, you will likely notice that the case in this set is very nice.
-It is designed so that you can keep each pen in order.
-That means that you will search less for the right shade.
 You can also stand the case up for use and lay it on its side to store your ShinHan Touches away without flipping or folding the case, which is a really nice option.

 The ShinHans are a nice matte black color with color-coded caps that are labeled with both the color family and shade on the end, making it fast and easy to find the shade that you need.
+The caps twist off easily and are very tight – no worries about them coming off in your bag.

 Performance